Morta1DieTw1Ce/Kinematics-library/README.md

 Kinematics is a c libary for calculating motion of objects

+# How to install

+To install the library you need to type git clone https://github.com/Morta1DieTw1Ce/Kinematics-library/

 # How to use

 First we need to include the header file by typing